vaadin/spring/README.md

 This branch is Vaadin Framework 7.7.44+ compatible.
 See other branches for other framework versions:
 * master for Vaadin 22 (no longer developed)
 * 14.x for Vaadin 14 (default)
-* 4.x for Vaadin 8.21+ with Jakarta EE
+* 4.x for Vaadin 8.21+ with Spring 6, Spring Boot 3, Java 17+ and Jakarta EE10+
 * 3.x for Vaadin 8.2+
 * 2.0 and 2.1 for Vaadin 8.0...8.1 versions
+* 1.4 for Vaadin 7.7.47+ with Spring 6, Spring Boot 3, Java 17+ and Jakarta EE10+
 * 1.3 for Vaadin 7.7.44+ with Java 8
 * 1.2 for Vaadin 7 versions